ali-pour-amir/ali-pour-amir.github.io/_pages/about.md

 - Homomorphic Encryption and their application in Language Models
 - Authentication and Authorization in Agentic AI
 - Data Privacy in Distributed Machine Learning
-- Task management and system optimization in Federated Learning ecosystems
+- Task Management and System Optimization in Federated Learning ecosystems
 - Machine Learning at the Edge
 - Heuristic and Meta-Heuristic Optimization methods
 -